How to Write an Great Interview Essay

 How to write an Interview Essay Introduction

 A common question students ask is how to start an interview essay.
 It all trickles down to writing a good introduction for your interview essay.
-Mainly, the introduction of an interview paper should feature the primary question that is of focus.
+The introduction of an interview paper should mainly feature the primary question of focus.

 Clearly, state the main issue at the beginning of your essay.
 Taking the funnel approach could be better.